People whose health is already poor or deteriorating are at risk of acute health crises and/or dying from underlying conditions.

 -Review medications; plan for anticipatory/ emergency medicines, if appropriate.

 – Offer to speak on the phone with family/a close friend, if appropriate.

-Record plans – share with professionals and teams who need access to this information; keep plans updated
+Coordinate care – record and share care plans with professionals and teams who need this information; keep plans updated.

 Ask – for help if you need it.
 Look out for other staff you can support or help too.